Currently it is a requirement of virtually all staff under a University employment contract to work at the University, here in Bath and in the UK.

 It is the responsibility of the Head of Department ("HoD") to do the following:

 1. Seek and receive advice via their HR Business Partner or Advisor on any member of staff (new or existing) who has requested to work overseas for any period.
+To assist this please ask the member if staff to complete the overseas working short questionnaire and provide this to your HR Business Partner or Advisor.
 The HR Business Partner or Advisor will access specialist advice from the University's Overseas Working Group and Staff Immigration team on the risks and costs of A. and B. set out above.
 From this a risk cost of the request and any immigration risks will be identified.

 2 Identify and authorise funding and then request an overseas working arrangement is put in place - The HoD will need to identify and secure the funding for this additional cost from their budgets and authorise its use for this cost.
 They will then need to complete an Overseas Working Request Form with advice and support from their HR Business Partner or Advisor.
 This request will then be considered by the Overseas Working Group and the decision on approving or rejecting the request will be confirmed.